keboola/developers-docs/extend/generic-extractor/tutorial/basic.md

 you save the configuration.

 #### Jobs Section
-The `jobs` section is the most complex part of the configuration.
+The `jobs` section is the most complex part of the whole configuration.
 The first part of the `jobs` configuration is the `endpoint`:

 {% highlight json %}